 What you will most likely need to consider is outside access to the basement space if you are intending to rent or sell it separately.
 An external entrance needn’t be hugely problematic, although you will need to ensure it doesn’t interfere with the structural integrity of the outside wall of the building.
 It’s also advisable to add as much natural lighting as possible; adding windows at the same time as an external door is ideal.

 This renovation has the potential to add up to 30% to the value of your home.

 Updating the Bathroom

 An outdated bathroom can be an eyesore, putting off potential buyers or prompting them to make a reduced offer.
-The good news is that refitting a bathroom is a relatively straightforward task that requires no planning permission and can be feasibly completed as a DIY project.
+The good news is that bathroom renovations are relatively straightforward, require no planning permission, and can be feasibly completed as a DIY project.

 You may be able to salvage your existing fixtures, such as the sink and bath, and simply update the tile work and decoration.
 This is by far the simplest and cheapest option.